 Is Toilet Water Dangerous?

 The short answer?
 Potentially.
 If your toilet overflows and contains any raw sewage or fecal matter, then you should not touch it without wearing proper protective clothing.
 Toilet water that has soaked into your carpets or flooring is considered a biohazard because it is full of microparticles that could quickly develop into mold or fungus if not properly sanitized.
+It is typically necessary to remove carpet that has been exposed to toilet water altogether.

 Instead of trying to handle toilet water damage yourself, leave it to the professionals, like your local water damage repair company.
 They’ll have the proper sanitation chemicals to ensure that your house doesn’t develop mold and that your hardwood floors aren’t ruined forever.